Creamy, full of flavor and made with only real food ingredients, this Dairy-Free Spaghetti Squash Chicken Alfredo is calling your name.

 - Drain cashews and place in the blender.

-- Add nutritional yeast, 1 garlic clove, lemon juice, ½ tsp. salt and almond milk.
+- Add nutritional yeast, 1 garlic clove, lemon juice, ½ teaspoon salt and almond milk.

 - Blend on high for 2 minutes.
 Taste and adjust salt as needed, adding the additional clove of garlic and blending again if you’d like a more garlicky sauce.

 - When squash is ready, carefully scrape flesh into a large bowl (or cast-iron skillet) using a fork to create strands of “pasta.”

 - Add diced or sliced chicken and toss with Alfredo sauce.
 Place the skillet on the stove top over medium heat for 5-6 minutes or until heated through or pop the entire skillet back into the still-warm oven for a few minutes to warm while you prepare a vegetable or salad side dish.